gzabrisk/desiretoinquire/_posts/2014-10-01-concerning-the-quest.md

 ---
 title: Concerning the Quest
 ---
-Welcome to the first post of <a href="http://desiretoinquire.com">Desire to Inquire</a>, a blog about my personal quest to become a (more) self-directed learner.

 One month ago, I made the rather big decision (at least for me) to quit my masters program and embark on a new but life-long quest to become a wholy self-educated person.
 Though this blog, I plan to document what I'm learning about self-directed-learning.
 I look forward to sharing and swapping insights with you and hope to become resource to those who are are on this journey with me.

 Here are some of the posts I plan to publish in the coming weeks: